uudam42/aiac-agentic-system/README.md

 - allow or deny execution
 - record an audit trail for every decision

-This repository currently implements **a Spring Boot MVP with real OPA integration structure and local fallback**.
+This repository implements a Spring Boot backend with **pluggable policy providers**, **real OPA integration path**, **local fallback logic**, and **persistent audit logging**.

+## Key Features

+- Policy-as-Code architecture using Open Policy Agent (OPA) and Rego
+- Pluggable policy providers supporting both local and OPA-based evaluation
+- Automatic fallback to local policy when OPA is unavailable
+- Dynamic access decisions based on agent identity, role, resource, action, and context
+- Persistent audit logging with H2 and Spring Data JPA
+- Queryable audit logs with filtering support for `agentId` and `decision`
+- Clean layered backend architecture designed for extensibility
+- Zero Trust-oriented design for AI agent governance

 ## Current Stage

 ### Current Backend State

-The backend now delivers the Phase 1 minimal decision loop while also preparing the codebase for Phase 2 policy abstraction:
+The backend now delivers a working end-to-end access control flow with policy abstraction, OPA integration support, and database-backed audit persistence.

+The current implementation can:

 1. receive an access request
-2. validate core request fields and contextual inputs
+2. validate request fields and contextual inputs
-3. delegate the decision to a policy interface
+3. delegate the decision to a pluggable policy provider
 4. return `ALLOW` or `DENY`
-5. write an audit log entry
+5. persist an audit log entry
-6. expose the log history through an API
+6. expose log history and filtered audit queries through an API

-The implementation intentionally avoids early complexity such as databases, authentication frameworks, message queues, and frontend systems.
+The implementation is intentionally focused on backend security architecture and avoids unrelated complexity such as authentication frameworks, message queues, and frontend-heavy features at this stage.

 ## Tech Stack

 - Java 17
-- Spring Boot 3
+- Spring Boot
-- Maven
+- Maven Wrapper
-- RESTful API
+- H2 Database
+- Spring Data JPA
+- Open Policy Agent (OPA)
+- Rego (Policy Language)
-- JSON
+- REST API / JSON
-- In-memory repository for audit logging

 ## High-Level Architecture